janek-bieser/glsl-preview/README.md

-Also make sure to install the [FreeImage](http://freeimage.sourceforge.net/download.html) library somewhere on you PATH (e.g. OSX: `brew install freeimage`).
-If you install it somewhere else you have to edit `glsl-preview-app.pro`.
+Also make sure to install the [FreeImage](http://freeimage.sourceforge.net/download.html) library somewhere on your PATH (e.g. OSX: `brew install freeimage`).
+If you install it somewhere else or for some reason Qt-Creator cannot find the library you have to edit `glsl-preview-app.pro`.

 ```
 # Add Include Path
 INCLUDEPATH += /path/to/freeimage/include

-# Change 'LIBS += -lfreeimage' to
+# Add Library Directory
-LIBS += -L/path/to/freeimage/lib -lfreeimage
+LIBS += -L/path/to/freeimage/lib
 ```

 This project uses FreeImage version 3.17.0.